markcallen/aws-cld/README.md

-# aws-cloud
+# aws-cld

 Common setup for building out AWS infrastructure for dev, stage and prod.
-Includes kubernetes (EKS), databases (Aurora) and caches (ElasticCache)
+Includes kubernetes (EKS), databases (Aurora), caches (ElasticCache) and ec2 instances.
+N
 ## Concepts

 Bootstrap creates the s3 bucket that all state will be stored.
 It will generate the backend.tf and tfvar files.